Innovation Principles (part 3)

 To make innovation ‘stick’ requires ‘systemic’ change:

-Below is the Innovation Framework that we use with clients to help them assess and then change the key business processes than can both hinder and enable innovation.
+Below is the framework for our Innovation System, which we use with clients to help them assess and change the key business processes that can both hinder and enable innovation.

 Embedment is possibly the toughest challenge our clients face.
 Innovation initiatives are easily started but we believe there are 4 critical requirements to make innovation stick.